juhair-cupcake/untitled-hugo-doc/content/_index.md

 ---
-title: home page
+title: UNTITLED-Hugo-Doc
+weight: 1
 ---

-# H1
+# Welcome to the Landing page.

 ## H2